Rigaku shares slump in market debut after $863m Japan IPO

 “However, despite the yen’s deprecation, the stock market has been soft ahead of the general election, centred on semiconductor-related companies,” he wrote.

-The election, nine days before the US chooses a new president, could see voters end more than a decade of Liberal Democratic Party dominance amid anger over a funding scandal.
+The election, nine days before the U.S. chooses a new president, could see voters end more than a decade of Liberal Democratic Party dominance amid anger over a funding scandal.

 Japan has been a focus for buyout firms as companies shed non-core assets, go private or grapple with management succession issues.

-Rigaku‘s listing was Carlyle’s ninth IPO exit for its Japan-focused business.
+Rigaku‘s listing was Carlyle’s ninth IPO exit for its Japan focused business.
 It comes nearly four years after the buyout firm said it would buy roughly 80% of Rigaku through its fourth Japan fund, with the tool maker saying it planned to list in the subsequent years.

 Rigaku has experienced significant growth over the past four years, leveraging the benefits of working alongside a global financial sponsor,” said Rigaku CEO Jun Kawakami in a statement.